igorcasmarques/igorcasmarques.github.io/docs/my-story/1-from-curitiba-to-provo.md

 With their permission, of course.

-In spite of this frugal regimen, there were a few times when I ran out of money a day or two before payday.
+Despite this frugal regimen, there were a few times when I ran out of money a day or two before payday.
 When this happened, I powered through the hunger and didn't eat until I had money again.
 I didn't want to keep begging for food from my cousins.
-(I would've used credit cards if I knew what they were.[^1])

 When the cousin who worked with me found out I hadn't eaten in a while during one of these forced fasting sessions, they went to the pizza joint they side-gigged at and brought me a whole Hawaiian pizza, free of charge.
 Hawaiian has been my favourite kind of pizza ever since.

 I haven't talked to this cousin in over a decade.
 There seems to have been a dispute that caused some family members to sever ties with one another, but I wasn't in Utah when that happened.
 I don't know what was said, I don't know who was right or wrong, but I'll always remember this estranged cousin for his kindness toward me when I was a young man.

-[^1]: I did have a Best Buy credit card at the time, but I didn't know how it worked.
-My cousin helped me get it so I could "build my credit."
-I didn't know what that meant, and I only used the credit card once.
-I paid off the balance on the same day of the purchase and never used it again.
-To this day, I don't know if I could've used the card for non-Best Buy purchases.